Overcoming Excel Dependency

 Escape from “Excel Hell”

 Despite the adoption of accounting systems, Customer Relationship Manager (CRMs) and Enterprise Resource Planning (ERPs) systems, spreadsheets remain heavily used in the business world.
-This dependency on spreadsheets is almost never a good thing.
+This Excel dependency is almost never a good thing.
 Every company Triple Helix has worked with has convoluted, error-filled, opaque, human-dependent Excel processes in place.
 Talk to any organization about their dependency on spreadsheets, and comments like these will surface:

 - “I am totally dependent on 11 spreadsheets to get my job done, which I know is way too many.
 And the worst part is that I only have a solid understanding of the calculations and logic for three of them.”